This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 Ingredients

-You'll only need a few ingredients to make this very flavorful sauce.
+You'll only need a few ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
-Here's an overview of what you'll need:
+Here's an overview:

-- Kosher salt: If using fine salt, you might want to reduce the amount you use.
+- Kosher salt: If using fine salt, reduce the amount you use by half.

-- Olive oil: Extra-virgin has the best flavor and I highly recommend using it in this recipe.
+- Olive oil: Extra-virgin has the best flavor; I highly recommend using it in this recipe.

 - Lemon juice: Freshly squeezed is best.